Skip to main content

 Bill Summary

-The bill creates a permit that is issued by the department of transportation (department).
+The act creates a permit that is issued by the department of transportation (department).
 The permit authorizes the holder to, for a fee, install or remove tire chains or alternate traction devices at a location designated in the permit.

 The department may charge a fee to issue a permit to an applicant.
 The fee must be set in an amount to offset the direct and indirect costs of issuing these permits.